 4. Visit One Of The Tiniest Towns In New Jersey

-One of the quaintest towns in New Jersey, Branchville, recently celebrated its 200th anniversary.
+One of the quaintest towns in New Jersey, Branchville, celebrated its 200th anniversary in 2021.
 It is a tiny town.
 We mean half a square mile and 850 residents tiny.
 And no stoplights.
 In Branchville, you’ll experience small-town U.S.A. where everyone knows everyone.
 Don’t be surprised if strangers greet you as if you are a lifelong friend.

 Walk down the main street in Branchville and you will find the barbershop, Barnyard Restaurant, Broad Street Books, A&G Pizza, Orr’s Clothes for Country Living, and a few other businesses.
 Like we said, it is small.

-If you love books, then stop in Broad Street Books — it has a large and eclectic collection, and the owners are very knowledgeable.
+If you love books, then stop in Broad Street Books — it has a large and eclectic collection, and the owners are very friendly and knowledgeable.
 Orr’s has been in town since 1898.
-Make sure to meet Wayne, the owner.
-The Barnyard is the newest restaurant in Branchville and serves excellent food.
+Wayne, the owner, knows a lot about Branchville history.
+The Barnyard serves excellent food.
 Try the burgers or the empanadas.

 6. Enjoy The Fall Foliage